 If you can never remember to floss…

-I still keep a blank sticky note inside the door of my study so I’m reminded to floss as I’m walking into the bathroom every morning. the car is okay to floss, wherever you need to be reminded.
+I still keep a blank sticky note on the door of my study so I’m reminded to floss as I’m walking into the bathroom every morning.
+You can even floss in the car!
 If you put a sticky note on the mirror in the bathroom or someplace else where you want to be reminded to floss, it’ll be your cue.
-Know your routine, and place your sticky note strategically.
+Know your routine and place your sticky note strategically.

 If you can’t bring yourself to floss…